 What about my children?
 The festival is very child-friendly, with many fun and educational activities scheduled for children throughout the day.
 See kids' tab and schedule.

 Since I'm bringing my children, may I bring my alcohol?
-Yes, but please drink responsibly--and no bottles, please, to protect the children and others from broken glass.
+Yes, but please drink responsibly--and NO GLASS BOTTLES, please, to protect the children and others from broken glass.
 Please drink responsibly and be a good role model for the children--and please help keep the park clean.

 May I take alcohol outside of the main stage lawn area?
 No. Please keep all alcohol in the main lawn area--not in the art market, food, or children's lower shelter house area.